Determining Child And Spousal Support Awards

 Child support and spousal maintenance may continue for many years after your divorce is final.
 For this reason, it is important to ensure that these obligations are determined fairly and accurately.

 At Wick & Trautwein, LLC, our attorneys have decades of experience dealing with issues such as child support, spousal maintenance and changes to existing support agreements.
-With offices conveniently located in Fort Collins and Windsor, we represent individuals and families throughout northern Colorado and southern Wyoming.
+With offices conveniently located in Fort Collins and Windsor, we represent individuals and families throughout northern Colorado.

 For example, if your spouse is self-employed or has income that is not reported on a W-2, determining income can be complex.
 When necessary, our attorneys use forensic accountants and other experts to ensure that all income is reported.
 In addition, there may be circumstances when you can deviate from the guidelines.
 It is therefore important to have an experienced advocate working for you to determine how these obligations should be calculated.